decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 Inputs:

-- signature_octets (REQUIRED), octet string of the form output from signature_to_octets operation.
+- signature_octets (REQUIRED), an octet string of the form output from signature_to_octets operation.

 Outputs: